pnavais/ic-f/README.md

 This is my implementation of the Interconnecting Flights problem.
 It has been developed in Java 8, as a Spring Boot application.
 The application can be packaged by Maven as a WAR (`mvn clean package`) and expected to be deployed on Tomcat (v9.0.10 recommended).

-Declarative REST clients (using Feign) have been developed to consume Ryanair microservices API and it provides a simple Spring MVC REST controller to expose the endpoint API required which can be reached at :
+Declarative REST clients (using Feign) have been developed to consume Ryanair microservices API while providing a simple Spring MVC REST controller to expose the endpoint API required which can be reached at :

 http://localhost:8080/interconnecting-flights/interconnections